What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 When looking for a place to stay in Seoul, it pays to be close to a subway station.
 However, taking the bus is also a viable option that is often just as fast and convenient.
 It’s usually preferable to travel by bus since it eliminates the risk of getting confused when switching lines in a subway station.
 Additionally, buses allow you to see more attractions along the way, whereas a subway ride is usually plain and uneventful.

-To make life easier when traveling by bus, you should purchase a T-money card.
-This is a pre-paid card that can be used on any public transportation in Seoul, including buses and subways.
+You should purchase a T-money card to make bus travel easier.
+This pre-paid card can be used on any public transportation in Seoul, including buses and subways.

-Just have your Traveler SIM and Public Transportation Card with you or your Discover Seoul Pass.
+Have your Traveler SIM and Public Transportation Card or Discover Seoul Pass with you.

 Different types of accommodation options in Seoul

-Seoul has a few types of accommodation options that you won’t really find in many places.
-While you can find some of the most important chain hotels, there are also other types of hotels and accommodations.
+Seoul has a few types of accommodation options that you won’t find in many places.
+While you can find some of the most important chain hotels, other kinds of hotels and accommodations exist.

 Love motels

-With residential prices skyrocketing in South Korea, and with rental contracts that require huge down payments, many young people cannot afford rent.
+With residential prices skyrocketing in South Korea and rental contracts requiring huge down payments, many young people cannot afford rent.

 That’s why you will see plenty of so-called love motels around Seoul or other cities in South Korea.
 They charge an hourly fee and don’t offer the best facilities.